United4Surveillance/signal-detection-tool/CONTRIBUTING.md

 - A pull request may only be merged after a review by another contributor
 - You may assign yourself as an reviewer of a pull request, if you are not its author
 - Please take a close look at the commits and the issue related to the PR
-- Accept the PR if it solves the problem outlined in the feature request issue and adheres to the coding guidelines
+- Accept the PR if it solves the problem outlined in the feature request issue, adheres to the coding guidelines and is up to date on the current main HEAD.
 - If any tests fail, reject the PR
 - Use github's PR review functionality and provide constructive feedback